Grounded GUI Understanding for Vision-Based Spatial Intelligent Agent: Exemplified by Extended Reality Apps: The Approach

 \subsubsection{Local Context Perception.}

-Local context represents the semantic context within the current VR scenario, i.e., all VR content within the user's current field of view.
-Under the extracted global context of app content from~\cref{sec:method-global-context}, \tool further guides LMM to perform in-context visual question answering, to digest and summarize the rendered VR scene as local context.
-The guidance of global context ensures that the interpretation of the VR scene is informed by the narrative and purpose of the VR app under analysis.
+Local context represents the semantic context within the current XR scenario, i.e., all XR content within the user's current field of view.
+Under the extracted global context of app content from~\cref{sec:method-global-context}, \tool further guides LMM to perform in-context visual question answering, to digest and summarize the rendered XR scene as local context.
+The guidance of global context ensures that the interpretation of the XR scene is informed by the narrative and purpose of the XR app under analysis.
 Specifically, the LMM processes the composite input (screenshot and global context) and outputs a summary of all GUI elements and the background within the scene.
 Prompt PI.2 in Figure~\ref{fig:prompts-examples-module-1} shows the prompt template.